Popular search terms:

 Get Help topics

-Browse common tax issues and situations at Get Help on the Taxpayer Advocate Service website.
+Browse common tax issues and situations at TAS Get Help

 If you still need help

-The Taxpayer Advocate Service is an independent organization within the IRS that helps taxpayers and protects taxpayers’ rights.
-We can offer you help if your tax problem is causing a financial difficulty, you’ve tried and been unable to resolve your issue with the IRS, or you believe an IRS system, process, or procedure just isn’t working as it should.
-If you qualify for our assistance, which is always free, we will do everything possible to help you.
+The Taxpayer Advocate Service is an independent organization within the IRS.
+TAS helps taxpayers resolve problems with the IRS, makes administrative and legislative recommendations to prevent or correct the problems, and protects taxpayer rights.
+TAS helps all taxpayers (and their representatives), including individuals, businesses, and exempt organizations.
+You may be eligible for free TAS help if your IRS problem is causing financial difficulty, if you’ve tried and been unable to resolve your issue with the IRS, or if you believe an IRS system, process, or procedure just isn’t working as it should.

-Low Income Taxpayer Clinics (LITCs) are independent from the IRS and TAS.
-LITCs represent individuals whose income is below a certain level and who need to resolve tax problems with the IRS.
-LITCs can represent taxpayers in audits, appeals, and tax collection disputes before the IRS and in court.
-In addition, LITCs can provide information about taxpayer rights and responsibilities in different languages for individuals who speak English as a second language.
+Low Income Taxpayer Clinics (LITCs) assist individuals whose income is below a certain level who need to resolve tax problems with the IRS.
+They also provide education, outreach, and information on taxpayer rights to individuals who speak English as a second language.
+LITCs represent taxpayers in disputes before the IRS and courts and help taxpayers respond to IRS notices and correct account problems.
 Services are offered for free or a small fee.
-For more information or to find an LITC near you, see the LITC page on the TAS website or Publication 4134, Low Income Taxpayer Clinic List.
+LITCs are independent from the IRS and TAS.
+For more information or to find an LITC near you, see the LITC Page or Publication 4134, Low Income Taxpayer Clinic List.
+You can also request Pub.
+4134 by calling 800-TAX-FORM (800-829-3676).